alphagov/govuk-design-system/src/components/footer/index.md

   Brand
 </strong>
 <p class="govuk-body"><a href="#">See an example of the GOV.UK footer with links and secondary navigation showing the refreshed GOV.UK branding</a>.</p>

-## Accessibility

-If you include links to ‘help’ pages within the GOV.UK footer component, make sure to place those links consistently within the footer content.

-Also make sure that ‘help’ links always function in a similar way across each page.
-This is to comply with [WCAG 2.2 success criterion 3.2.6 Consistent help](https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html).